If you’re looking for an easy dessert recipe, these Oreo Truffles (aka Oreo Balls) require no baking and are a great treat for family and friends.

 Add a half block of softened cream cheese and process until a big clump forms in the side of the food processor:

-Then I used this medium cookie scoop to portion out scoops of the oreo mixture:
+Now use a medium cookie scoop (affiliate) to portion out scoops of the oreo mixture:

 Roll each scoop in between the palms of your hands to shape each one into a ball:

 Place them on a parchment paper lined sheet tray, then refrigerate the truffles for 15 minutes.
-This helps them firm up a little bit.
+This helps them firm up a little bit before dipping.